SpaceX’s, the crew-4 mission

 It was launched from Launch Complex 39A at NASA’s Kennedy Space Center in Florida at 3:52 am (EDT).

 The past few days at the Kennedy Space Center have been exciting and busy with the return of the Axiom crew and launched four astronauts to the International Space Station with great success.
 NASA Administrator Bill Nelson stated the following.
-“Kjell, Bob, Jessica, and Samantha will undertake research surveys on board the station to assist NASA prepare for a prolonged stay on the Moon, and eventually Mars.
+“Kjell, Bob, Jessica, and Samantha will undertake research surveys on board the station to assist NASA to prepare for a prolonged stay on the Moon, and eventually Mars.
 These missions would not be possible without dedicated NASA and SpaceX teams here on Earth.
 Godspeed, Crew-4!”

 This Crew 4 mission is the first launch for Hines and Watkins, and the second flight to the station for Lindgren and Christoforetti.
 It was launched with a new Dragon spacecraft, which was named freedom by the crew, and the Falcon 9 rocket flew its fourth mission into space.
 This is the 5th SpaceX flight with NASA astronauts as part of the agency’s commercial crew program, which includes a test flight to the space station in 2020 for Demo 2.